MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 #Customer intent: As a developer, I want to create an Azure Function app with a token issuance start event using the Azure Functions client library for .NET, and deploy it to the Azure portal, or create the app directly on the Azure portal.
 ---

-# Create a REST API with a token issuance start event
+# Create a REST API with a token issuance start event for Azure Functions (preview)

-> [!NOTE]
->
-> This article is a work in progress and not yet complete.

 ::: zone pivot="visual-studio"

 This article describes how to create a REST API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
-Using Azure Functions, you'll create an HTTP trigger function in Visual Studio and deploy it to the Azure portal.
+You'll create an HTTP trigger function in Visual Studio and deploy it to the Azure portal, where it can be accessed through Azure Functions.
 The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events.

 ## Prerequisites

-- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md)
+- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
 - An Azure subscription with the ability to create Azure Functions.
-If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index)
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
 - A Microsoft Entra ID tenant.
-You can use either a customer or workforce tenant for this how-to guide
+You can use either a customer or workforce tenant for this how-to guide.
-- Visual Studio with the Azure Development workload for Visual Studio installed
+- Visual Studio with the Azure Development workload for Visual Studio installed.

 ::: zone-end

 ::: zone pivot="visual-studio-code"

 This article describes how to create a REST API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
-Using Azure Functions, you'll create an HTTP trigger function in Visual Studio Code and deploy it to the Azure portal.
+You'll create an HTTP trigger function in Visual Studio and deploy it to the Azure portal, where it can be accessed through Azure Functions.
 The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events.

 ## Prerequisites

-- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md)
+- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
 - An Azure subscription with the ability to create Azure Functions.
-If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index)
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
 - A Microsoft Entra ID tenant.
-You can use either a customer or workforce tenant for this how-to guide
+You can use either a customer or workforce tenant for this how-to guide.
-- Visual Studio Code, with Azure Functions extension enabled
+- Visual Studio Code, with Azure Functions extension enabled.

 ::: zone-end